inkVerb/VIP/601/Lesson-03.md

     - `-m` make user's default directory
     - `-k /etc/skel` default directory and settings
     - `-c` comment (display name)
-- `userdel` #
+- `userdel`:#
   - Removes entries made in
     - `/etc/passwd` (user info)
     - `/etc/shadow` (user's hadhed password)
     - `/etc/group` (group settings & users)
   - Home directory is not deleted unless using `userdel -r`
-- `usermod` #
+- `usermod`:#
-  - `usermod -L` will lock a user's account
+  - `usermod -L someuser` will lock the account for `someuser`
-    - This means the user can't login, but could still be made to execute a command using `su lockeduser -c "some command"` (more later)
+    - This means the user can't login, but still...
+      - Any user can be made to execute a command using `su lockeduser -c "some command"` (more later)
+    - The "no password" setting usually prefixes `!!` or `!` to the user's pasword string in `/etc/shadow`
     - This is how many auto users work on Linux, such as `mail`, `www`, `httpd`, `nginx`, etc
+      - :$ `grep 'nologin' /etc/passwd` shows the list on your machine
-    - This is done with a `nologin` entry for the user in `/etc/passwd`
+    - This is done with a `nologin` shell entry for the user in `/etc/passwd`
-    - The no login message is defined in `/etc/nologin.txt`
-    - The "no password" setting is usually indicated by `!!` or `!` in `/etc/shadow`
+      - :# `chsh -s /usr/sbin/nologin someuser` changes the shell for `someuser` to `/usr/sbin/nologin`
+        - This will also prevent the user from running scripts with `sudo su someuser -c ...` because that also needs a shell to execute the command
+      - A custom `nologin` message can be defined in `/etc/nologin.txt`, overridden by `/etc/nologin` for non-`root` users; it might not always display
   - `usermod -U` will unlock a user's account
     - Similarly, set a user to expire with:#
       - :# `chage -E 1970-01-01 johndoe` (any date in the past will lock the user account)